noah-g-smith/Titanic/README.md

-# My first data science project
+# My first data science project.
-# A Kraggle Titanic data project in python focused on the explination of my thought processes behind the analysis
+# This is a Kraggle Titanic data project in python focused on the thought processes behind the analysis.
-# Key proficiencies particularly demonstated include pandas, basic ML with Scikit-learn, and feature eningeering
+# Key proficiencies: python, pandas, basic ML with Scikit-learn, and feature eningeering.